mobidata-bw/x2gbfs/docs/mappings/gbfslight_gbfs_2.3_mapping.md

 # GBFS-Light to GBFS Mapping

-This document map "[GBFS-Light](https://oda-8059lnsdc-jens-ochsenmeiers-projects.vercel.app/schema/gbfs-light)" format intended for simple static feeds to GBFS.
+This document maps "[GBFS-Light](https://oda-8059lnsdc-jens-ochsenmeiers-projects.vercel.app/schema/gbfs-light)" format intended for simple static feeds to GBFS.
 Credits to Jens Ochsenmeier for suggesting this simplyfied version, which can be generated from a simple CSV table easily maintainable by responsible parties.